The 15 Best Things to Do in Westminster: Updated for 2026

 You cannot climb inside Big Ben without booking a special tour in advance.
 These tours are limited and fill up quickly.

 From the outside, you can watch the famous clock keep accurate time.
-Listen for the chimes that ring out over Westminster every hour.
+Listen for the chimes that ring out over Westminster every 15 minutes.

 4) Explore the Churchill War Rooms to delve into WWII history